2012 Rafael Nadal tennis season: European grass court season, Wimbledon Championships and the Summer Olympics

 For the first time since his debut in 2005, Nadal revisited the Gerry Weber Open in Halle, Germany.
 There he enrolled in both the Doubles and Singles events.
 He partnered up with Marcel Granollers as his Doubles teammate as well as "hitting company."
 After disappointing Quarter Finals losses at both the Singles and Doubles events of the Gerry Weber, Rafael Nadal took a week off from the tour and took a visit to his hometown, Manacor.

 Wimbledon Championships

 Wimbledon Championships did not go well for Nadal and was a disaster for him.
 He lost early in the second round to Lukáš Rosol in 5 sets in one of the greatest shocks in Grand Slam history.
 Rosol then succumbed to Philipp Kohlschreiber in the following round.
 After his loss, Nadal was off into yet another rest, this time in Sardinia.

 London Olympics

 Nadal's second appearance at the Summer Olympics, saw him chosen by the Spanish Sports Federation as the flag-bearer of Spain.
-He gained automatic entry to the Men's Singles Event and was the defending champion.
+He gained automatic entry to the Men's Singles Event, was the defending champion, and was the pre-tournament favourite to retain the gold medal, despite his early exit from Wimbledon in June.

-But on 19 July, Nadal stated that he will be withdrawing from the Olympics citing knee injury as his issue.
+But on 19 July, Nadal stated that he will be withdrawing from the Olympics citing a knee injury as his issue.